MULTI CHANNEL DESIGN WITH A FLAT PROJECT

 Locate the “Ch1” Room and move it into the board area.
 Click to select the Room and use the sizing handles to make it a small square or rectangle.
 Place Ch1’s components inside the Room and route the connections.
 The VCC and GND nets were left as fanout vias here.

-Figure 26: Here is the circuit after moving it to the PCB.
+Figure 26: Here is the circuit after moving it to the Printed Circuit Board.

 Now, all that’s left is to use the Copy Room Formats exactly as was done the multi-sheet method on page 6 above.
 Go to Design/Rooms/Copy Room Formats.
 Click the “Ch1” Room as the Source, then click any one of the remaining Rooms as the Destination.
 Since they are all part of the same Channel Class, the system will consider all of them as valid targets for the placement and routing data.
 See Figure 27.